 Using a spatula, break tuna into chunks and continue to cook until there are no pink parts left in the center.
 Add capers and flour and stir until all ingredients are coated.
 Carefully pour in sherry and stir, scraping up any brown bits sticking to the bottom of the skillet (this is called deglazing the pan).
 Add milk and Dijon and stir until mixture thickens.

 Add cheese and stir until it’s melted and fully incorporated into the tuna mixture.
 Fold in egg noodles and stir until the pasta is fully coated in sauce.
 If the mixture is too dry, add reserved pasta cooking liquid, 1 Tbsp at a time until it loosens.
 Season with salt and pepper.

 In a small bowl, mix together bread crumbs, parmesan cheese, a pinch of salt, and fresh cracked pepper.
-Pour noodle mixture into a 3-quart baking dish and sprinkle with breadcrumb topping, covering evenly.
+Pour noodle mixture into a 3-quart baking dish and sprinkle with breadcrumb topping (or, alternatively, cheese crackers), covering evenly.

 At this point the casserole can either be covered and refrigerated for up to 24-hours or baked for 30 minutes in a preheated oven set to 350°F. After baking, allow casserole to rest for 10 minutes before serving.